gruntwork-io/docs/_docs-sources/pipelines/security/audit-log.md

 ### CloudTrail

 Gruntwork Pipelines audit logs can be viewed in the CloudTrail UI in each of your AWS accounts.
-To access the CloudTrial UI, navigate to the AWS Console, search `CloudTrail` in the search bar, select CloudTrail from the search results, then select **Event History** from the left side panel.
+To access the CloudTrail UI, navigate to the AWS Console, search `CloudTrail` in the search bar, select CloudTrail from the search results, then select **Event History** from the left side panel.
 All events originating from Gruntwork Pipelines will have a `User name` field containing `GWPipelines`, as outlined in [who gets logged](#what-gets-logged).
 To learn more about querying data using the CloudTrail UI, see [querying in CloudTrail](#querying-in-cloudtrail).

 ### S3